 - Provide data to the pivot table.

 - Save the workbook.

-The following code sample shows how to create pivot table in Excel using Java.
+The following code sample shows how to create pivot table in Excel in Java.

-Add Formulas for Cells in Excel File using Java
+Add Formulas for Cells in Excel File in Java

 Aspose.Cells for Java also allows you to work with formulas in the Excel worksheets.
 You can apply the built-in as well as add-in functions to the cells.